Kirtanmojidra/MYSQL/README.md

       - SELECT * FROM <Table_Name> WHERE <Field_Name> LIKE "Expression"
 Expression| Usage
 ---|---
-LIKE 'a%'|Start With 'a'
+'a%'|Start With 'a'
-LIKE '%a'|End With 'a'
+'%a'|End With 'a'
-LIKE '%am%'| Have 'am' in any position
+'%am%'| Have 'am' in any position
-LIKE 'a%m'|Start with 'a' and end with 'm'
+'a%m'|Start with 'a' and end with 'm'
-LIKE '_a%'|'a' in the Second Position
+'_a%'|'a' in the Second Position
-LIKE '__a%'| 'a' in Third Position
+'__a%'| 'a' in Third Position
-LIKE '_oy'|'o' in the second and 'y' in the third position
+'_oy'|'o' in the second and 'y' in the third position